 The UV systems installed:

-The ACN ULTRABARRIER™ series is developed specifically for intake water…Learn more
+The ULTRABARRIER™ series is developed specifically for intake water UV…Learn more

 “The UV disinfection systems procured from ULTRAAQUA is one of the primary biosecurity measures at the hatchery.
 Water testing has proven it be a highly effective line of defence, helping ensure our young fish experience the best growing conditions.”